darkecology/wsrdata/README.md

     - **splits** is for different versions of data splits
     - **scans** is reserved for downloaded radar scans
     - **annotations** is for different versions of annotations
+        - Note: For dataset v0.1.0, a csv file named **user_annotations.txt** is used as the source of annotations.
+        If in the future there is a new input format for annotations, related code including that in step 6 of **tools/prepare_dataset_\*.py** will need to be updated.
     - **user_models** is for different versions of bounding box scaling factors learned by EM [1]
     - **arrays** is for different versions of npy arrays rendered from scans according to splits
     - **arrays_for_dualpol** is for different versions of dualpol npy arrays rendered from scans according to splits
-    - **visualization** is for different versions of visualization for the (reflectivity, 0.5) channel with annotations.

 - **tools** contains scripts that are entry points of the data preparation pipeline, call functions in **src/wsrdata**, and partially or entirely run the dataset preparation pipeline:
     - **prepare_dataset_v0.1.0.py** is a modifiable template that, given metadata, download radar scans, render npy arrays, read annotations, and create json files which define datasets
-    - **run_visualize_data.py** generates and saves visualization images from npy arrays and annotations from json files
+    - **visualization.py** generates npg images that visualize channels in npy arrays for a list of scans with annotations from a json file
-    - **visualize_data.ipynb** interactively (1) renders and visualizes scans and
-    (2) generates visualization images from npy arrays and annotations from json files
+    - **visualization.ipynb** can interactively (1) render and visualize a scan and (2) visualize channels from a npy array with its annotation(s) from a json file

 ### Release
 #### datasets